 $131,001 typical annual pay

-People focused on accessibility and academic environments
+People focused on accessibility services in academic settings

 Can cross-disciplinary legal studies enhance your stenography career?